jun2717-prog/AI-Assisted-KYC-Document-Review/README.md

 streamlit run app.py
 ```

-Get a token at [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) — a free account is enough.
+Get a token at [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) — a subscription used.
 Make sure the token has the **"Make calls to Inference Providers"** permission enabled (off by default on fine-grained tokens).

 Then open the local URL Streamlit prints (usually `http://localhost:8501`).